SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 Add environment variable `-DSB11_CONFIG_DIR` to application server start up as shown in Tomcat (Run Configuration).

 ### Tomcat (Run Configuration)
-Like other SBAC applications, TDSAdmin must be set up with active profiles and program management settings.
+Like other SBAC applications, TDSAdmin must be set up with active profiles and Program Management settings.

 * `-Dspring.profiles.active`  - Active profiles should be comma-separated.
 Typical profiles for the `-Dspring.profiles.active` include:
 	* `progman.client.impl.integration`  - Use the integrated program management